-If Prednisone is administered for its anti-inflammatory effects, the standard dosage for Prednisone in dogs is 0.5mg per pound.
-If it is used to treat immune system disorders in dogs, the dosage is 1mg per pound(21).
+If Prednisone is administered for its anti-inflammatory effects, the standard dosage for Prednisone in dogs is 0.5mg per kilogram.
+If it is used to treat immune system disorders in dogs, the dosage is 1mg per kilogram(21).

 When it comes to dosing Prednisone, use as much as is required to treat the symptoms but as little as possible to reduce the chances of the dog experiencing severe side effects(22).

 As soon as the dog’s condition improves, the slow tapering of the pet off Prednisone is suggested(23).

 According to Dr. Rania Gollakner, BS, DVM, in about 1 to 2 hours, Prednisone should take effect, and significant improvements in the dog should follow(24).